 Scars that form as a result of gastric sleeve surgery will probably not go away completely.
 Most scars naturally fade and reduce to a small white line over time, and some of the discolorations on your skin should become almost invisible unless you have had a large incision from open surgery.

-- Wounds have reopened due to over-activity or infection complications;
+• Wounds have reopened due to over-activity or infection.

 What Kind Of Scars Can I Expect After My Gastric Sleeve Surgery?

-The severity and thickness of scars can be influenced by their location and the surgical instruments used.
+The severity of scars depends on their location and the surgical instruments used.
 Laparoscopic single-incision gastric sleeve, multi-port laparoscopic gastric sleeve, and open gastric sleeve surgery will leave varying degrees of scarring.

 No-Scar Gastric Sleeve Surgery

 Before we dive into all the different types of gastric sleeve surgery and the resulting scars, did you know there is a gastric sleeve procedure that does not leave any scars at all?
-It is called endoscopic sleeve gastroplasty (ESG) and is performed without using any incisions, so there are no scars.
-ESG reduces the stomach size by approximately 70% through the use of sutures that are placed in the stomach making it smaller by forming a small sleeve very similar to gastric sleeve surgery.
-Read our recent FAQs about the endoscopic gastric sleeve to learn more about the procedure.
+Performing ESG without incisions creates no scars.
+Forming a small sleeve that resembles gastric sleeve surgery, ESG reduces the stomach size by 70%, using sutures.
+Read our recent Endoscopic Gastric Sleeve FAQs to learn more about the procedure.

 Scarring From Single-Incision LGS Surgery